 - Opportunities: Current external trends that are waiting to be taken advantage of.

-The Purpose of a SWOT Analysis
+The Importance of SWOT Analysis

-The reason to conduct a SWOT analysis is to develop an awareness of all the factors that might affect strategic planning and decision-making for your brand, and to reveal opportunities and potential problems that should be addressed or at least recognized.
-The analysis can bring a strong understanding of a consumer’s current perceptions, as well as a solid understanding of the competition, new technology for mobile and cashless banking, regulations and points-of-difference.
+The reason to conduct a SWOT analysis is to develop an awareness of all the factors that might affect strategic planning and decision-making for your brand and to reveal opportunities and potential problems that should be addressed or at least recognized.
+The analysis can bring a strong understanding of a consumer’s current perceptions, as well as a solid understanding of the competition, new technology for mobile and cashless banking, regulations, and points-of-difference.
 It also helps establish an understanding of the various consumer touchpoints and their impact on brand perceptions.
 In competitor analysis, it is important to build a detailed summary of competitors in the market, focusing especially on their relative competitive strengths and weaknesses.
-The SWOT will examine each competitor’s value proposition, competitive position and product differentiation, key equities and other factors.
+The SWOT will examine each competitor’s value proposition, competitive position and product differentiation, key equities, and other factors.

 When to Use a SWOT Analysis

 SWOT analyses can be used to understand competitors, giving the insights needed to craft a coherent and successful competitive position.
 It can also be used to analyze strategic options such as entering new markets or launching new services, or exploring possibilities for solutions to problems.

 There are four elements in a SWOT analysis.
 It is important to identify the factors that are both positive and negative when conducting a SWOT.